Chauhan27Mahi/eightfoldprep/README.md

     2.  *Response Generation*: The flow's main prompt receives the full conversation history, the AI's defined persona (e.g., HR manager), and the user's latest transcribed response.
 It instructs the model to act as a role-playing agent.
 This is where the agentic behavior emerges: the AI is tasked with asking relevant questions, deciding when the conversation has reached a natural conclusion, and generating structured feedback.

     3.  *Expressive Speech Synthesis*: A key part of the conversational quality comes from the speech.
 The response-generation prompt explicitly instructs the model to inject non-verbal cues (e.g., [short pause], [laughing], [uhm]) into its text response.
 This text, with cues, is then passed to a Gemini TTS model.
 The TTS model is capable of interpreting these cues to produce more natural, human-sounding speech with appropriate pacing and emotional tone.

-  4.  *State Management & Data Transfer*: The flow returns a complete package to the client: the display text (with cues removed), the audio data URI for playback, the user's transcription, and the final feedback object when the session ends.
+  iv.  *State Management & Data Transfer*: The flow returns a complete package to the client: the display text (with cues removed), the audio data URI for playback, the user's transcription, and the final feedback object when the session ends.
 This consolidates all AI-related processing into a single, atomic server action.